arafato/alicloud-core-concepts-book/manuscript/governance.md

 ![Account Management - Security Settings](02/am_security_settings.png)

 On this page you can easily change the login password and your mobile phone number.
-The mobile number is important as it is used as a second authentication factor for changing the password, and also for setting up 2FA for your root user.
+The mobile number is important as it is used as a second authentication factor for changing the password, and also for setting up MFA for your root user.
 Last but not least you can also define a login mask that lets you explicitly whitelist IP ranges from which (SSO) login is allowed.
 Per default, all IP ranges are allowed.

 #### Best Practices
-1) Enable *Account Protection*, that is 2FA, which currently supports Time-based One-time Password (TOTP) and SMS verification
+1) Enable *Account Protection*, that is MFA, which currently supports Time-based One-time Password (TOTP) and SMS verification
 2) Define a *Login Mask* that only allows login from a specific IP range, e.g. the outbound IP range of your corporate network, thus blocking illegal login attempts from unknown IP ranges.
 3) Choose a password that is sufficient in both complexity and length, make sure to activate password rotation, and restrict session duration.
 Consult your security advisor on your company's password and security guidelines.
 4) Never activate *Access Key ID* and *Access Key Secret* for your root user.
 You can check at [https://usercenter.console.aliyun.com](https://usercenter.console.aliyun.com) whether according keys have been defined.
 Deactivate them immediately since the root account is not recommended for any programmatic use.
 Think of it as the root user on Linux systems which has universal access rights to each and everything and whose rights cannot be restricted.
 For the day to day work the root account should never be used at all!